Monkee-Boy/mbGuides/general/deployments.md

 * `cap production build:bower`
   * You can setup custom Capistrano tasks to run with every deployment but you can also choose to only run tasks manually.
 It could be database migrations or maybe to sync a database between dev and production.
 * `cap production deploy:rollback`
-  * So, you deployed to production after doing a proper QA on dev but a bug showed up right after deploying to production.
+  * So, you deployed to production after doing a proper QA on dev but a bug showed up right after deploying.
 You can do a rollback which will rollback the site to the previous version just before you deployed.

 ## The Configuration